What is the MCI Partnership?

 - To encourage local communities to support for the AF through the Wiltshire Community Covenant.

-Organisations involved in the partnership include; Wiltshire Council, the Army's HQ South West, MOD Boscombe Down, MOD's Information Service & Systems, Defence Infrastructure Organisation, Defence College of Technical Training, the Swindon and Wiltshire Local Enterprise Partnership, the Homes and Communities Agency and the voluntary sector represented by Community First.
+Organisations involved in the partnership include; Wiltshire Council, the Army's HQ South West Brigade, MOD Boscombe Down, MOD's Information Service & Systems at Corsham, the Defence Infrastructure Organisation, Defence College of Mechanical and Electrical Engineering at Lyneham, the Swindon and Wiltshire Local Enterprise Partnership, the Homes and Communities Agency and the voluntary sector represented by Community First.

 The MCI Partnership Board meets every three months and provides strategic direction and guidance to the partnership and directs the work of its MCI Delivery Group.
 This group, which also has NHS representation, meets quarterly to direct and monitor progress on the agreed workstreams.